 We let the story and the ideas drive our first-rate technological curriculum.
-Students spend the length of the 18-month program working on a single, substantive project.
-We custom tailor a selection of courses—from data visualization to game design to web development and beyond—around the needs of that particular project.
-In the final semester students work closely with national media outlets in anticipation of publishing their respective stories.
+Students spend the length of the 18-month program working on a collection of digital stories.
+We custom tailor a selection of courses—from data visualization to game design to web development and beyond—around the needs of their projects.
+Students work closely with national media outlets in anticipation of publishing their respective stories.

 There’s much talk of unicorns in the modern day newsroom.
-The term is used to describe that most desired, yet elusive of beasts: A reporter who has excellent writing and storytelling skills and is digitally fluent from web design, data mining and visualization to knowing how to shoot and edit video.
+The term is used to describe that most desired, yet elusive of beasts: A reporter who has excellent writing and storytelling skills and is digitally fluent in skills like web design, data mining and visualization and knowing how to shoot and edit video.
 And yet the industry is still waiting for a herd of such magical creatures to arrive.

 Media Innovation has been designed with a single goal in mind: Retrain journalists to fulfill this need.

-Our three-semester, 33-credit hour program consists of four core components: The story, the studio, the concentration, and our partners.
+Our three-semester program consists of four core components: The stories, the studio, the concentration, and our partners.

-At the core of the program is an in-depth project of significance reported and produced over the course of the three-semester degree.
-Projects can range from interactive long-form projects to web documentaries.
+At the core of the program is an in-depth project of significance reported and produced and assembled as a collection of digital stories over the course of the three-semester degree.
+Projects can range from interactive web documentaries to data driven investigations.

 Current topics include:

-- an investigation into programs run as alternatives to incarceration for women with young children;
+- alternatives to incarceration for women with young children;

 - male victims of sexual abuse;